Judging

 a) Scientific: How well has the team demonstrated that current science makes the project possible?

 b) Cultural: Has the team considered how the project fits with or replaces current products?
+How does the project integrate into existing cultural values and norms in its proposed context?

 3. Context